mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

   SHOULD be declared as an acceptable way to identify subjects of SETs by one or more specifications that profile [SET](#SET).

-Verificatio Event
+Verification Event
-: A special evet type for testing Event Streams.
+: A special event type for testing Event Streams.
 Receivers can request such an event through the Verification Endpoint.
 Transmitters can periodically send these events to ensure the connection is alive.